NREL/openstudio-model-articulation-gem/lib/measures/create_bar_from_doe_building_type_ratios/README.md

 ## Measure Overview

 The intent of this measure is to create basic geometry given a mix of building types and high level characteristics about the building envelope like the number of stories, aspect ratio, orientation etc. This will result in one or more rectangular building elements.
 The spaces will have stub space type assignments but will not have any internal loads or and the surfaces will not have constructions.
 The stub space type ratios are based on DOE prototype buildings, depending on the building type you select.
 The typical workflow is to run other measures after this measure that populate the stub space types and other model elements.
-This measure has 38 arguments and can look intimidating, but all of them have defaults, so it will run properly without you changing any arguments; however at a minimum you will typically want to at least choose the primary building type, building floor area, and number of stories above grade.
+This measure has more than 30 arguments and can look intimidating, but all of them have defaults, so it will run properly without you changing any arguments; however at a minimum you will typically want to at least choose the primary building type, building floor area, and number of stories above grade.
 Make use of additional arguments as you have a need to.

 This is generally meant to run on an empty model, but it does not actively delete any geometry or objects that may already be in the model.